C2C 2025 Provocative Panel Presentations

 Alisa is a teacher educator in the Faculty of Education at the University of British Columbia, where she is the Cohort Coordinator of the Education for Sustainability teacher education cohort.
 Alisa Paul is working on her PhD in Learning Environments.
 She completed her M.Ed in 2019 at SFU in Ecological Education and worked in teacher education at SFU. , primarily with the SEEDS and French Modules.
 Her passion for community building, relationality and resiliency form part of her personal pedagogy.

-C2C FOR FOOD LITERACY & SECURITY
+C2C FOR FOOD LITERACY AT SCHOOL

 Brent Mansfield